alexbjorlig/Qlik-Sense-Framework/docs/index.rst

 Welcome to Inspari Qlik Sense Framework's documentation!
 ========================================================

-IQSF is a framework for documenting best practice Qlik Sense Enterprise implementation, and helps with:
+Inspari Qlik Sense Framework (IQSF) is a framework for documenting best practice Qlik Sense Enterprise implementation.
+It aims to help developers obtain:

 * **Consistency**: Secure consistency throughout the Qlik Sense deployment
 * **Automation**: Links and recommendations to automation utilizing the Qlik Sense API's
 * **Structure**: Ideas for typical enterprise configurations
+* **Extensions**: Links and recommendations to extending Qlik Sense

 `Qlik Sense <http://www.wlik.com/us/products/qlik-sense>`_ is a `Business intelligence